CALL FOR APPLICATIONS – Fall 2019

-The Center for the Study of Ethnicity, Race and Immigration (CSERI) will award a number of graduate fellowships for research expenses and travel undertaken in the 2018-2019 academic year.
+The Center for the Study of Ethnicity, Race and Immigration (CSERI) will award a number of graduate fellowships for research expenses and travel undertaken in the 2019-2020 academic year and the summer of 2020.
+A second call for applications will take place during the Spring semester.

-Students may receive grants for up to $2,000 for research expenses.
-All full-time Penn graduate students enrolled in any school whose research focuses on social science approaches to race, ethnicity, or immigration in the United States or in other countries are eligible to apply.
+Students may receive grants of up to $1,500 for research expenses.
+All full-time Penn graduate students enrolled in any school whose research focuses on social science approaches to race, ethnicity or immigration in the United States or in other countries are eligible to apply.
 CSERI research support may be combined with funding from other programs.

 Examples of research-related activities that may be funded include, but are not limited to: